Rouran Khaganate: Society

-Sources indicate that slave ownership existed among the Rouran.
-In 521, Khagan Anagui was given two female slaves as a gift from the Chinese; included among the penalties and rewards introduced with the reorganization of the military and the state carried out by Shelun, there was the regulation that soldiers who fought outstandingly would receive captives.
-There is also evidence that the Rouran resettled people in the steppe.
+It is known that in 521 Khagan Anagui was given two bondmaids as a gift from the Chinese, while Khagan Shelun is said to have once declared that the soldiers who fought outstandingly would receive captives.
+However, "there is nothing in the sources about the enslavement of prisoners of war".
+There is, however, evidence that the Rouran resettled people in the steppe.

-Initially the Rouran chiefs, according to Chinese sources, having no letters to make records, "counted approximately the number of warriors by using sheep's droppings".
+Initially the Rouran chiefs, having no letters to make records, "counted approximately the number of warriors by using sheep's droppings".
 Later, they made records using notches on wood.
-They adopted the Chinese written language, using it to make records and write diplomatic letters, and, with Anagui, started using it to write internal records.
-There is also evidence of a large number of literate people among the Rouran.
-This high level of literacy reportedly didn't affect only the elites, but also common people such as cattle-breeders, who were able to use ideograms.
-In the Book of Song there is the story of an educated Rouran "whose knowledge shamed a wise Chinese functionary".
-Further, it is not excluded that they had their own runic script.
+A later source claims that the Rouran later adopted the Chinese written language for diplomatic relations, and under Anagui, started to write internal records.
+According to the same source, there were also many literate people among the Rouran by that time.
+Kradin notes that the level of literacy "based on the knowledge of written Chinese" was rather high, and that it didn't affect only the elite and the immigrants, but also some cattle-breeders were able to use Chinese ideograms.
+In the Book of Song there is a story of an educated Rouran "whose knowledge shamed a wise Chinese functionary".
 There is no record of monuments erected by the Rouran, though there is evidence of the latter requesting doctors, weavers and other artisans to be sent from China.

-Imitating the Chinese, Anagui Khan introduced the use of officials at court, adopted a staff of bodyguards, or chamberlains, and "surrounded himself with advisers trained in the tradition of Chinese bibliophily".
-His chief advisor was the Chinese Shunyu Tan, whose role is comparable to that of Yelü Chucai with the Mongols and Zhonghang Yue with the Xiongnu (or Huns).
+Imitating the Chinese, Anagui Khan introduced the use of officials at court, "surrounded himself with advisers trained in the tradition of Chinese bibliophily", and adopted a staff of bodyguards, or chamberlains.
+Hyun Jin Kim notes a similar use of bodyguards performing the same function in the contemporary Hunnic Empire to the west.
+Kim also compared the "rudimentary bureaucratic organisation" of the Rourans to that of the Huns, as well as their "hierarchical, stratified structure of government".
+Anagui's chief advisor was the Chinese Shunyu Tan, whose role is comparable to that of Yelü Chucai with the Mongols and Zhonghang Yue with the Xiongnu (or Huns).

+Recent archeological finds in Mongolia (the Urd Ulaan Uneet Burial and Khukh Nuur Burial) suggest that the Mongolic Rouran tribes had sophisticated, wooden frame saddles and iron stirrups by at least the fourth and fifth centuries AD.
+Radiocarbon dating of related items date them to between the 3rd century and 6th century AD.
+The wooden frame saddle and the iron stirrups found at these burials are one of the earliest examples found in Central and East Asia.

 Capital

 The capital of the Rouran likely changed over time.
-The headquarters of the Rouran Khan (ting) was initially northwest of Gansu.

-Later the capital of the Rouran became Mumocheng, "encircled with two walls constructed by Liang Shu".
+The headquarters of the Rouran khan (ting) was said to be initially northwest of Gansu.
+Later the capital of the Rouran became the legendary town of Mumocheng, said to have been "encircled with two walls constructed by Liang Shu".
 The existence of this city would be proof of early urbanization among the Rouran.
-However, its location is disputed, and no trace of it has been found so far.
+However, no trace of it has been found so far; its location is unknown, and debated among historians.